-- a.
-Overview: The Acceptable Use Policy as adopted by the General McLane Board of Directors is intended to maintain GMSD's established culture of openness, trust and integrity.
+- 1. Overview: The Acceptable Use Policy as adopted by the General McLane Board of Directors is intended to maintain GMSD's established culture of openness, trust and integrity.
 GMSD is committed, through the restrictions imposed in the policy, to protecting GMSD and its students and employees from illegal or damaging actions by individuals, either knowingly or unknowingly, using the computer and other electronic systems of GMSD.
 Internet/Intranet/Extranet-related systems, including but not limited to computer equipment, software, operating systems, storage media, network accounts providing electronic mail, WWW browsing, File Transfer Protocol (FTP), and voicemail systems (hereinafter the "Information Systems") are the property of GMSD.
 Information Systems shall not include personally owned computers used to access GMSD's website or other Information Systems over the Internet.
 These systems are to be used for business purposes in serving the needs of GMSD and its students, faculty and community in the course of normal school operations.
 It is the responsibility of every user of the Information Systems to know these guidelines, and to conduct his or her activities accordingly.
-To ensure enforcement of this policy, the district shall monitor the use of technology resources through direct supervision, monitoring Internet use history, or other software and hardware tools. - b.
+To ensure enforcement of this policy, the district shall monitor the use of technology resources through direct supervision, monitoring Internet use history, or other software and hardware tools. - 2.
 Scope: This policy applies to all use of Information Systems, including use by students, employees, consultants, temporary employees, other workers at GMSD, including all personnel affiliated with third parties, volunteers, and all other individuals who might have access to Information Systems of GMSD (hereinafter "Users").
-This policy applies to all Information Systems whether owned or leased by GMSD and restricts the use of Information Systems to Users authorized by GMSD. - c.
+This policy applies to all Information Systems whether owned or leased by GMSD and restricts the use of Information Systems to Users authorized by GMSD. - 3.
 Purpose: The purpose of the policy is to outline the acceptable use of the Information Systems at GMSD.
 These rules are in place to protect the students, employees, and GMSD.
 Inappropriate use exposes GMSD to risks including virus attacks, compromise of the Information Systems, and legal issues related to unauthorized use, inappropriate use or information disclosure.
 GMSD strives to maintain a school atmosphere and workplace free of harassment and sensitive to the diversity of its students and employees.
-Therefore, GMSD prohibits the use of the Information Systems in ways that are unauthorized, including those that are disruptive, offensive to others or harmful to morale.
+Therefore, GMSD prohibits the use of the Information Systems or harmful to morale. - 4.
+Policy: - 1.
+Administrative Regulations and Review: The Superintendent, in cooperation with other appropriate administrators, may in his/her discretion develop administrative regulations to implement this policy.
+The Superintendent, in cooperation with other appropriate administrators, shall review this policy and the administrative regulations promulgated hereunder at reasonable intervals, make appropriate revisions to the administrative regulations and recommend necessary revisions of this policy to the Board. - 2.
+Internet Usage Safety and Technology: The Superintendent or designee shall be responsible for recommending technology and developing procedures used to determine whether the district's computers are being used for purposes prohibited by law, or for accessing obscene or sexually explicit materials, child pornography or materials that are harmful to minors.
+The procedures shall include but not be limited to: - 1.
+Utilizing a technology protection measure that blocks or filters Internet access for minors and adults from certain visual depictions that are obscene, child pornography, material that is harmful to minors, or material that is determined by the Board to be inappropriate for use by minors.